urob/zmk-config/readme.md

 The combo layout is guided by two goals: (1) put all combos in easy-to-access locations, and (2) make them easy to remember.
 Specifically:

-- the top vertical-combo row is almost equivalent to the symbols on standard number rows, making them easy to remember
+- the top vertical-combo row matches the symbols on a standard numbers row (except `+` and `&` being swapped)
-- the bottom vertical-combo row is set up symmetrically to facilitate memorization (subscript `_` aligns with superscript `^`; minus `-` aligns with `+`; division `/` aligns with multiplication `*`; logical-or `|` aligns with logical-and `&`; backslash `\` aligns horizontally with forward slash `/`)
+- the bottom vertical-combo row aims for symmetry with the top row (subscript `_` aligns with superscript `^`; minus `-` aligns with `+`; division `/` aligns with multiplication `*`; logical-or `|` aligns with logical-and `&`)
-- parenthesis, braces and brackets in symmetric positions
-- `!` and `?` are on home-row position for prime access
+- parenthesis, braces, brackets, `!` and `?` all in prime access locations and set up symmetrically
-- a numlock shortcut (on `W + P`) for one-handed data entry
+- a numlock shortcut (on `W + P`) for one-handed "data entry" (aka Sudoku 🙂)
-- shortcuts for cut (on `X + D`), copy, and paste on the left-hand side for right-handed mouse usage
+- shortcuts for cut (on `X + D`), copy, and paste on left side (good with right-handed mouse use)

 [^1]: I call it "timeless", because the large tapping-term makes the behavior insensitive to the precise timings.
-One may say that there is still the `global-quick-tap` timeout in the background.
-However, with the combination of a large tapping-term and positional-hold-taps, the behavior is *not* actually sensitive to the `global-quick-tap` timing: All it does is to reduce the *delay* in typing.
-That is, the occasional slow key press past the `global-quick-tap` timeout will *not* result in a misfire, but merely in delay between key input and the time it shows up on the screen.
+One may say that there is still the `global-quick-tap` timeout.
+However, with both a large tapping-term and positional-hold-taps, the behavior is *not* actually sensitive to the `global-quick-tap` timing: All it does is reduce the delay in typing; i.e., variations in typing speed won't affect *what* is being typed but merly *how fast* it appears on the screen.

+[^2]: One potential downside of `global-quick-tap` is that it prevents using modifiers *immediately* after another key press.
+Arguably, this is only problematic for shift, which is not a problem for me, because I have a dedicated "sticky shift" on my right thumb.
+If you rely on homerow mods for regular capitalization, you may want to reduce the `global-quick-tap` term for just the two shift-mods to about 75-100ms.